troylelandshields/hardconversations/README.md

 #### Generate a statically typed client from YAML to interface with ChatGPT for whatever problems you're trying to solve.
 ---

+## Introduction

+ChatGPT technology is useful for much more than a user-to-bot chat assistant.
+Developers can utilize it as a general-purpose, "basic reasoning" API to enhance the types of problems that are easily solved with software, without having to gather and categorize data to train machine-learning models.
+Hard Conversations comes with a CLI tool to generate a statically typed client to make computer-to-bot interfacing much easier.
+Jump to the example below to see how works.

 ## Quickstart

 ### Installation